npgrosser/autowired/README.md

 As the `NotificationController` was the only component that needed to be exposed as a public property, it is the only one we explicitly define.
 _autowired_ now handles the instantiation of all components and their dependencies for us.
-Components can be either dataclasses or traditional classes.
-The only requirement is that they are properly annotated with type hints to allow _autowired_ to resolve their dependencies automatically.
+Components can be either dataclasses or traditional classes, provided they are appropriately annotated with type hints for _autowired_ to automatically resolve their dependencies.

-Note that the component classes remain unaware of the context and the _autowired_ library.
+Note that the components remain unaware of the context and the _autowired_ library.
 They don't require any special base class or decorators.
 This is a fundamental design principle of _autowired_.

 ## Leveraging cached_property with autowired